axelpale/poisson-process/README.md

 ### p.start()

-Start the process; begin to call `triggerFunction`.
+Start the process; begin to call the `triggerFunction`.

 ### p.stop()

-Stop the process; do not anymore call `triggerFunction`.
+Stop the process; do not anymore call the `triggerFunction`.